reichlab/covidData/README.md

 # Installation and Updating Data

-For this package to be useful, you will probably want to clone it and install it from your local copy after you have updated the data.
+For this package to be useful, you will need to clone it and install it from your local copy after you have updated the data.

+To clone the repository, in a terminal you can run `git clone https://github.com/reichlab/covidData.git`

 ## using `make`
 We recommend using `make` to simplify the updating of data.
 To do this, you must complete the following steps once you have cloned the repository: